BARGHEST-ngo/.github/profile/README.md

-We are a grassroots security team.
+We are a grassroots security research team.
 We're a collective of technologists, security researchers, and incident responders working at the intersection of technology and human rights.

 Our mission is to defend and support human rights defenders—particularly in East and Southeast Asia.